DoDAO-io/defi-lending-and-borrowing-course/generated/explanations/venus.md

 ### Tokens and Vaults
 ### XVS
 **XVS and its distribution**
 XVS is the native token of Venus, used in governance.
-XVS is earned by interacting with the protocol (by borrowing, lending and staking).
+XVS is earned by interacting with the protocol (by borrowing, lending and staking), for each block that the user is actively supplying to, borrowing from, or staking in the protocol, the user accumulates XVS.
 How much XVS is distributed to suppliers and borrowers in each market is determined by “venus speed”.
 This number is updated regularly to ensure that XVS is being distributed proportionally to the amount of utility each market provides.
-Any user can call the Unitroller's refreshVenusSpeeds method at any time in order to update the Venus speeds for all markets.
-The venusRate indicates how much XVS goes to the suppliers or borrowers, so doubling this number shows how much  XVS goes to all suppliers and borrowers combined, meaning equal amount of XVS is emitted to borrowers and suppliers.
+The venus speed is updated automatically each time a user interacts with the protocol.
+**Venus rate**
+It is an integer that indicates the rate at which the protocol distributes XVS to markets’ suppliers or borrowers, every BSC block.
+The value is the amount of XVS (in wei), per block, per given market.

+Venus speed is determined by,

+` utility = vTokenTotalBorrows * assetPrice `

+` utilityFraction = utility / sumOfAllVenusedMarketUtilities `

+` marketVenusSpeed = venusRate * utilityFraction `

 <br><br> **Claiming XVS**
   <br>
 Venus users automatically earn XVS coins for each block they contribute to or borrow from the protocol.
 The protocol will automatically transfer the accrued XVS to a user's address when the total amount of XVS earned by that address (in a market)  reaches a certain threshold.
 If the address executes any of the mint, borrow, transfer, liquidateBorrow, repayBorrow, or redeem functions on that market, the user can claim their Venus tokens.
 Alternatively, users can call the claimVenus method on any  vToken contract at any time for more granular control over which markets to claim from.